 Starting with the name, these two hosting options give a lot away.

 Shared hosting is where your site shares a server with dozens (if not hundreds) of other websites.
-Managed hosting is where your site is cared for more directly by a team + given space to call its own on the server.
+Managed WordPress hosting means that your site is cared for directly by a team.
+But it’s also given space to call its own on the server.
 One might say that sites with this type of hosting are more closely managed than shared.

-In the most simple terms, shared hosting is a lot of sites in a small amount of server space + managed hosting is the opposite.
+In the most simple terms, shared hosting is a lot of sites in a small amount of server space.
+And managed WordPress hosting is the opposite.
 The differences don’t stop there.

 When making a decision for your business, cost can play a huge factor.
 There are no ifs, ands or buts about it, shared hosting is cheaper than managed hosting.

-You can snag shared hosting for a single website for $3 a month with specials + coupon codes, where managed hosting for that same website might cost you $15 + beyond.
-That 5x monthly cost might be enough to sway you towards shared hosting.
+You can snag shared hosting for a single website for $3 a month with specials + coupon codes.
+Managed WordPress hosting for that same website might cost you $20 + beyond.
+That 6x monthly cost might be enough to sway you towards shared hosting.

 The monthly cost isn’t the only cost to consider, though.